IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 ## Conclusion

 What started as "can we get embeddings working on z/OS?" turned into a full RAG-powered operational assistant.
 Each step revealed the next problem worth solving.
 Embeddings gave us semantic understanding.
 A vector store made it persistent.
 Hybrid search made it practical for operators who think in message IDs, not natural language. z-console tied it all together.

+Thank you to Haritha D, Sachin T, Bill O'Farrell and Chad McIntyre for their support and feedback!